mrtamm/mrtamm.github.io/_posts/2013-12-21-fragile-internet.markdown

    d) content hashing.

-Dear reader, if you see a lot of problems with the current Internet architecture, like I do, I encourage you to think about it and to dream about smarter Internet.
-There are alternatives like [GNUNet](http://en.wikipedia.org/wiki/GNUnet), however, the simplicity and datarichness of current Internet should remain to be competitive.
+Dear reader, if you see a lot of problems with the current Internet architecture, like I do, I encourage you to think about it and to dream and share ideas for smarter Internet.
+There are alternatives like [GNUNet](http://en.wikipedia.org/wiki/GNUnet), however, the simplicity and data richness of current Internet should remain to be competitive.
 Therefore, our Internet is still immature, but hopefully no more than a century later, the Internet protocols will be safer and wiser.

 ### Summary